13 Charming Quebec Villages in the Eastern Townships

 9. North Hatley Eastern Townships

-North Hatley is known for being one of the most beautiful places in Québec.
+North Hatley is known for being one of the most beautiful towns in Eastern Townships.

 - Facts about North Hatley: Settled in 1897 | Population 700 | Located in the Memphremagog region